hankshyu/RISC-V_MAC/docs/README.md

 To take full advantage of the MAF dataflow, [3] trasnforms a set of equations into a series of multiply-adds by a numerical analysis technique called Horner's rule.
 [4] presents a general method to convert any transform algorithm into MAF optimized algorithms.
 [5] presents a framework for automaticaay generating MAF code for every linear DSP transform.
 The above mentioned examples shows that the MAF architecture is recognized in modern computing and could receive optimization at the software level.

 ## 2.Related Work
-IBM RS/6000 workstation [*3] in 1990 is the first processor to contain a fused multiply-add dataflow.
-The design is so compact that the pipeline latency is only two cycles.
-It brought the concept of fusing multiply and add operation to reduce connections, and for better compiler optimization.
-The design is so classic that many of the hardware implementation algorithms [*18] are still popular today.
+IBM RS/6000 workstation [6] in 1990 is the first processor to contain a fused multiply-add dataflow.
+The compact design with pipeline latency of two cycles is made possible by a fast-shifter and a novel leading-zero/one anticipator [7].
+It brought the concept of fusing multiply and add operation to reduce ports, and for better compiler optimization.
+The design is so classic that many of the hardware implementation algorithms are still popular today.

-Later, IBM released a high-performance microprocessor optimized for commercial workloads called z990 eServer [*15.1], also the first IBM mainframe equipped with a fused-multiply-add floating point unit.
-It supports both the zSeries hexadecimal floating point architecture [*15.3] and the IEEE 754 binary floating point archituecture[*15.2].
-The instructions are executed in five pipeline stages. z990 eServer is not only famous for its variety of predecessors [*15.4 ~ 15.9] ,but also for its aims to optimize binary floating point and have a fast multiply-add execution workflow.
+Later, IBM released a high-performance microprocessor optimized for commercial workloads called z990 eServer [8], also the first IBM mainframe equipped with a fused-multiply-add floating point unit [9].
+It supports both the zSeries hexadecimal floating point architecture [10] and the IEEE 754 binary floating point archituecture [2].
+The instructions are executed in five pipeline stages. z990 eServer is not only famous for its variety of predecessors [11~16] ,but also for its aims to optimize binary floating point and have a fast multiply-add execution workflow.

 As when more micorprocessors starts to incorporate the ingenious MAF concept into their design.
-Innovations for improvements also mushroomed. [*16] supports multiple IEEE percisions MAF with single instruction multiple data(SIMD).
+Innovations for improvements also mushroomed.
+[17] supports multiple IEEE percisions MAF with single instruction multiple data(SIMD).
 The datapath is designed to execute one double-percison or two parallel single percision operations with around 20% more area and with 10% more delay.

-Standard operations floating-point add and floating-point multiply are performed by the MAF unit by setting multiplier 1 and addend 0. [*17] proposes an archituecture permitting to skip  pipeline stages to speed up the operation.
+Standard operations floating-point add and floating-point multiply are performed by the MAF unit by setting multiplier 1 and addend 0.
+[18] proposes an archituecture permitting to skip  pipeline stages to speed up the operation.
 The design could potentially save 2 to 3 cycles when executing a floating-point add instruction.

 Floating point computation often require high implementation cost in hardware, hence microcontroller level processors often carry out floating point calculations with software emulation.
-By replacing Floating point operations with library function call at compile time, software emulation associates with long computation time, compromised efficiency and large memory usage. [*19] designs an area-optimized IEEE754 compliant RISC-V Floating point unit with MAF dataflow specifically for area sensitive microcontrollers, achieving 15 times speedups when compare to software emulation.
+By replacing Floating point operations with library function call at compile time, software emulation associates with long computation time, compromised efficiency and large memory usage.
+[19] designs an area-optimized IEEE754 compliant RISC-V Floating point unit with MAF dataflow specifically for area sensitive microcontrollers, achieving 15 times speedups when compare to software emulation.

 ## 3.Architecture